Have you been wondering about what your return on investment would be from the Zillow Premier Agent program? Is it worth your time, money, and effort?

 Ever wonder why you see ads for blue jeans from The Gap after you’ve browsed their site looking for new pants?
 Same technology, just put to work for you.

-3 Essential Traits of Successful Zillow Premier Agents
+3 Essential Traits Successful Premier Agents Need To Convert Zillow Leads

-The Zillow Premier Agent program clearly delivers a lot of benefit to its users.
+The Zillow Premier Agent program clearly delivers a lot of benefits to its users.
 But, not everyone is going to be successful with ZPA.

 Remember earlier, when we said that in order to succeed, you needed to have the three traits critical to Zillow success?
 Let’s dive into those right now.